 - The unit must meet HUD's "eligible housing" requirements.
-The unit may not be any of the following: - A public housing or Indian housing unit; - A unit receiving Section 8 project-based assistance; - A nursing home, board and care home, or facility providing continual psychiatric, medical or nursing services; - A college or other school dormitory; - On the grounds of penal, reformatory, medical, mental, or similar public or private institutions. - The unit must be under construction or already exist at the time the family enters into the contract of sale. - The unit must be a one-unit property or a single dwelling unit in a cooperative or condominium. - The unit must have been inspected by the PHA and by an independent inspector designated by the family. - The unit must meet the National Standards for the Physical Inspection of Real Estate NSPIRE. (see Chapter 8). - For a unit where the family will not own fee title to the real property (such as a manufactured home), the home must have a permanent foundation and the family must have the right to occupy the site for at least 40 years. - For PHA-owned units all of the following conditions must be satisfied: - The PHA informs the family, both orally and in writing, that the family has the right to purchase any eligible unit and a PHA-owned unit is freely selected by the family without PHA pressure or steering; - The unit is not ineligible housing; - The PHA obtains the services of an independent agency to inspect the unit for compliance with the National Standards for the Physical Inspection of Real Estate (NSPIRE) program, review the independent inspection report, review the contract of sale, determine the reasonableness of the sales price and any PHA provided financing.
+The unit may not be any of the following: - A public housing or Indian housing unit; - A unit receiving Section 8 project-based assistance; - A nursing home, board and care home, or facility providing continual psychiatric, medical or nursing services; - A college or other school dormitory; - On the grounds of penal, reformatory, medical, mental, or similar public or private institutions. - The unit must be under construction or already exist at the time the family enters into the contract of sale. - The unit must be a one-unit property or a single dwelling unit in a cooperative or condominium. - The unit must have been inspected by the PHA and by an independent inspector designated by the family. - The unit must meet the National Standards for the Physical Inspection of Real Estate NSPIRE. (see Chapter 8). - For a unit where the family will not own fee title to the real property (such as a manufactured home), the home must have a permanent foundation and the family must have the right to occupy the site for at least 40 years. - For PHA-owned units all of the following conditions must be satisfied: - The PHA informs the family, both orally and in writing, that the family has the right to purchase any eligible unit and a PHA-owned unit is freely selected by the family without PHA pressure or steering; - The unit is not ineligible housing; - The PHA obtains the services of an independent entity as define in CFR 982.4 and in accordance with CFR982.352(b)(1) to perform the following functions: to inspect the unit for compliance with the National Standards for the Physical Inspection of Real Estate (NSPIRE)/HQS program, review the independent inspection report, review the contract of sale, determine the reasonableness of the sales price and any PHA provided financing.
 All of these actions must be completed in accordance with the PHA's homeownership program Administrative Plan.